 Wildfires: Planning Ahead to Help Protect Your Business

-According to the USDA Forest Service, historic fire data shows that wildfires are not only getting larger, they also are becoming more intense.
-For any business with an exposure to wildfire, advance planning and proactive safety precautions can be critical in helping to reduce wildland fire property loss and injuries due to wildland fires.
-To help reduce risk and protect your business from wildfires, considerations should be given to the fire resistance of building structures, the topography of the land surrounding the property and the nature of and proximity to nearby brush, trees and vegetation.
+According to the USDA Forest Service, historic fire data shows that wildfires are not only getting larger, they are becoming more intense.
+For any business with an exposure to wildfire, advance planning and taking proactive safety precautions can be critical in helping to reduce property loss and injuries due to wildfires.
+To help reduce risk and protect your business from wildfires, consideration should be given to the fire resistance of structures, the condition of those structures, the topography of the land surrounding the property and the nature of and proximity to nearby stored items, brush, trees and vegetation.

 Business Wildfire Protection and Preparation